Our graduates are well prepared for the world of work whether they chose to work in the public, private or third sector.

 The strengths that we focus on in the Department are derived from those identified by Universities UK, and there are seven of particular relevance to POLSIS students.

 The 'lucky seven' aspects of employability

-7. Underpinning all these attributes, the key foundation, must be a positive attitude: a ‘can-do’ approach, a readiness to take part and contribute, openness to new ideas and a drive to make these happen. : a ‘can-do’ approach, a readiness to take part and contribute, openness to new ideas and a drive to make these happen.
+- Underpinning all these attributes, the key foundation, must be a positive attitude: a 'can-do' approach, a readiness to take part and contribute, openness to new ideas and a drive to make these happen.

 Our approach to employability is both flexible and developmental.